Modular Many-Body Quantum Sensors: Abstract

 \section{Abstract}

 Quantum many-body systems undergoing phase transitions have been proposed as probes enabling beyond-classical enhancement of sensing precision.
 However, this enhancement is usually limited to a very narrow region around the critical point.
 Here, we systematically develop a modular approach for introducing multiple phase transitions in a many-body system.
 This naturally allows us to enlarge the region of quantum-enhanced precision by encompassing the newly created phase boundaries.
 Our approach is general and can be applied to both symmetry-breaking and topological quantum sensors.
-In symmetry-breaking sensors, we show that the newly created critical points inherit the original universality class.
+In symmetry-breaking sensors, we show that the newly created critical points inherit the original universality class and a simple total magnetization measurement already suffices to locate them.
 In topological sensors, our modular construction creates multiple bands which leads to a rich phase diagram.
 In both cases, Heisenberg scaling for Hamiltonian parameter estimation is achieved at all the phase boundaries.
 This can be exploited to create a global sensor which significantly outperforms a uniform probe.